janetxinli/glmPredict/README.md

 To ensure that the examples (and my future tests) are able to run, I used `use_data_raw(name="cancer_clean")` to create an R script to clean a dataset to `data-raw/cancer_clean.R`.
 After adding my code to this file, I ran `usethis::use_data(cancer_clean, overwrite = TRUE)` to add the `.rda` object to the data directory, then I documented the dataset in `R/data.R`.

 To add some tests to my package, I used `use_test()` and moved over my tests from Assignment 1b to the `tests/testthat/test-predict.R`.
 After running the tests manually, I used `test()` to run the automated test.
 Everything passed!
-Strangely, some of these same tests fail using `check()`...

-To create a vignette, I used `use_vignette("glmPredict")`.
+To create a vignette, I used `use_vignette("glmPredict")`, and added some more documentation.